Rydaholms GoIF

 Rydaholms GoIF is a Swedish football club located in Rydaholm in Värnamo Municipality, Jönköping County.

 Background

-Since their foundation Rydaholms GoIF has participated mainly in the middle and lower divisions of the Swedish football league system.
+Their foundation Rydaholms GoIF has participated mainly in the middle and lower divisions of the Swedish football league system.
 The club currently plays in Division 3 Sydöstra Götaland which is the fifth tier of Swedish football.
 They play their home matches at the Kungshall in Rydaholm.

 Rydaholms GoIF are affiliated to Smålands Fotbollförbund.

 Recent history

 In recent seasons Rydaholms GoIF have competed in the following divisions: